erickfirmo/PhpModel/README.md

 ```

 #### OrderBy
-You can configure the ordering as ascending or descending using the words `asc` or `desc` as parameter in `OrderBy` method:
+You can configure the ordering as ascending or descending using the words `asc` or `desc` as parameter in `orderBy` method:

 ##### Ordering as ascending